openstack/nova-specs/specs/kilo/approved/use-configdrive-with-ironic.rst

 Security impact
 ---------------

-This proposal involves storing end user data in Swift.
+None for this spec, but Ironic might store the end user data in Swift.
 This may be a security concern, as this data is not encrypted at rest.

 Notifications impact
 --------------------